compwiz32/website/content/posts/Get-CIMInstance -vs-Get-WMIObject.md

 .callout {
   padding: 20px;
   background-color: #f3f3f3;
-  border-left: 6px solid #2196F3;
+  border-left: 6px solid #2196F3;<a href="https://www.example.com">Click here to visit Example Website</a>
 }
 </style>
 </head>
 <body>

 <div class="callout">
-  <p>I wrote this article for the [IPSwitch website](https://www.ipswitch.com/blog/get-ciminstance-vs-get-wmiobject-whats-the-difference) in Oct 2019.
+  <p>I wrote this article for the  <a href="https://www.ipswitch.com/blog/get-ciminstance-vs-get-wmiobject-whats-the-difference">IPSwitch website</a> in Oct 2019.
 I am posting it here for archival purposes.
 I have reformatted it for readability and grammar.
 .</p>
 </div>

 </body>
 </html>

-> I wrote this article for the [IPSwitch website](https://www.ipswitch.com/blog/get-ciminstance-vs-get-wmiobject-whats-the-difference) in Oct 2019.
-I am posting it here for archival purposes.
-I have reformatted it for readability and grammar.

 PowerShell provides two similar management interfaces for accessing data on a computer: WMI and CIM.